arthlmx814/graalvm-runtime-jre-images/README.md

 For example, the Eclipse Temurin project provides great JRE docker images that I use here to know which modules can be used for a production JRE. (<https://adoptium.net/temurin/>)

-### Is the native-image tool included in the GraalVM JRE Docker images?
+### Is the native-image tool included in the GraalVM Java JRE Docker images?

 No, the native-image tool is not included in the images.
 The native-image tool is used to compile Java code ahead-of-time into a native executable.
 (A binary file that can be executed without the JVM)

 Once compiled, you can deploy it on ubuntu-based, alpine, microsoft, or other distributions without the need to install the JVM. (depending on the target platform you choose).
 Or "scratch" if you use --static --libc=musl options with the native-image tool.

-### What kind of modules are included in the GraalVM JRE Docker images?
+### What kind of modules are included in the GraalVM Java JRE Docker images?

-Simple answer: The same modules that are included in the Eclipse Temurin JRE Docker images. (<https://hub.docker.com/_/eclipse-temurin>) based on the target java version of the GraalVM JDK I use to build the images.
+Simple answer: The same modules that are included in the Eclipse Temurin JRE Docker images. (<https://hub.docker.com/_/eclipse-temurin>) based on the target java version of the JDK I use to build the images.

 But, I only add the jdk.jcmd module to provide support for the jfr and jcmd tools. (for flight recorder, not included in the temurin images) (for more information: <https://www.baeldung.com/java-flight-recorder-monitoring>)

-If you have any suggestions or improvements about the modules that should be included in the GraalVM JRE Docker images, feel free to open an issue.
+If you have any suggestions or improvements about the modules that should be included in the GraalVM Java JRE Docker images, feel free to open an issue.

-### What architectures are supported by the GraalVM JRE Docker images?
+### What architectures are supported by the GraalVM Java JRE Docker images?

-As GraalVM provides binaries for the x86_64 architecture and aarch64 architecture, the GraalVM JRE Docker images are available both for the x86_64 and aarch64 architectures. (linux/amd64 and linux/arm64 respectively)
+As GraalVM provides binaries for the x86_64 architecture and aarch64 architecture, the GraalVM Java JRE Docker images are available both for the x86_64 and aarch64 architectures. (linux/amd64 and linux/arm64 respectively)

 ### Do you provide windows or macos images?